Missouri secession: Provisional Missouri Government organized

 On July 22, the executive committee of the Missouri State Convention reconvened and called for the convention to reassemble in Jefferson City.
 On July 30, the Missouri State Convention declared the existing state offices vacant.
 It then installed Hamilton R. Gamble as the military governor of Missouri and appointed the remaining state officers.
 It also declared all the seats of the legislature vacant and set a date for new elections.

 Knott, the elected Attorney General, was still in Jefferson City but soon found himself under arrest and then deposed for refusing to take an oath to the second state government.

 A series of skirmishes and battles between the Missouri State Guard and Union troops dominated the summer as Jackson's government fled to the southwest.
-Confederate troops crossed into the state to reinforce them in early August, culminating in the Battle of Wilson's Creek in August 1861 near Springfield.
+Confederate troops crossed into the state to reinforce them in early August, culminating in the Battle of Wilson's Creek in August 1861 near Springfield in which Lyon was killed.